glotzerlab/signac-docs/docs/source/jobs.rst

  2. It easier to synchronize multiple files instead of just one.
  3. Multiple operations executed in parallel can operate on different files circumventing file locking issues.

-The :attr:`Job.stores` property provides a dict-like interface to access *multiple different* HDF5 files within the job workspace directory.
+The :attr:`Job.stores` property provides a dict-like interface to access *multiple different* HDF5 files within the job directory.
 In fact, the :attr:`Job.data` container is essentially just an alias for ``job.stores.signac_data``.

 For example, to store an array ``X`` within a file called ``my_data.h5``, one could use the following approach: